Yorko/mlcourse.ai/book/topic09/topic9_part1_time_series_python.md

 $$d_t=\gamma∣y_t−\hat y_t∣+(1−\gamma)d_{t−T},$$

 where $T$ is the length of the season, $d$ is the predicted deviation.
 Other parameters were taken from triple exponential smoothing.
-You can read more about the method and its applicability to anomaly detection in time series [here](http://fedcsis.org/proceedings/2012/pliks/118.pdf).

 ```{code-cell} ipython3